-- 2.1 If any member of a congregation within the Parish is known to have offended against children the Vicar must be informed.
-The Vicar must then inform the Diocesan Safeguarding Adviser and the Parish Safeguarding Officer. - 2.2 The Diocesan policy and procedures (see safeguarding.chichester.anglican.org/policy) shall be followed and steps shall be taken to ensure the protection of the young people of the Parish.
+- 2.1 If any member of a congregation within the Parish is known to have offended against children, or they do not have convictions or cautions but there are sound reasons why they might still pose a risk to others the Vicar must be informed.
+The Vicar must then inform the Diocesan Safeguarding Adviser and the Parish Safeguarding Officer. - 2.2 The Diocesan policy and procedures (see safeguarding.chichester.anglican.org/policy) shall be followed and steps shall be taken to ensure the protection of the young people of the Parish and others who may be vulnerable.
 These steps shall also lessen the possibility of the adult being wrongly accused of abuse or being tempted to abuse.
 A management plan should be drawn up and agreed with the known offender.
 Responsibility for this should be taken by the Vicar and Parish Safeguarding Officer working closely with the Diocesan Safeguarding Adviser and, as appropriate, the Police and Social Services.
 The Churchwardens, the Director of Children and Families and Youth Director will also need to be informed to the extent necessary for their roles.
 This plan should be reviewed if circumstances change.
 Confidentiality should be maintained within the group.